 Victory Over Myself won a distinguished literary fan: the poet Marianne Moore, who couldn’t say enough in Floyd’s favor.
 She regarded the book “as a manual for descriptive writing—how to exhibit yourself without repelling the reader.
 I read the book very carefully and annotated it at the back.
 It was delicately done.”
 Patterson’s story, Moore wrote, was “a model of modesty and tenacity. . . .
 I think he has the art of riveting the attention on the text.”

 Yet it wasn’t until 2008 that a full-fledged Patterson bio appeared: Alan H. Levy’s well-researched Floyd Patterson: A Boxer and a Gentleman.
-Four years later, W. K. Stratton published Floyd Patterson: The Fighting Life of Boxing’s Invisible Champion, an elegantly written, frank, and sympathetic biography.
+Four years later, W. K. Stratton published Floyd Patterson: The Fighting Life of Boxing’s Invisible Champion, an elegantly written, frank, and sympathetic biography, and certainly the best thing done on Floyd.
 Both books delve deeply into Patterson’s psyche, his life outside boxing—especially his commitment to civil rights—and the charged social climate that prevailed in the U.S. during his long boxing career.
 Stratton, in particular, achieves something that any biographer can be proud of: he convinces readers that his subject is much more interesting than they probably thought beforehand.
 (My only quibble with Stratton is his assertion that Rocky Marciano retired in 1956 to avoid a fight with Patterson, which he does not substantiate.
 I find it hard to believe, though I’m willing to be convinced.)
-Readers looking to learn about Patterson will find value in both books, but Stratton’s should now be regarded as the definitive biography.
+Readers looking to learn about Patterson will find value in both books, but Stratton’s should be regarded as the definitive Patterson biography.

 Patterson also features prominently in many other boxing books, including David Remnick’s King of the World: Muhammad Ali and the Rise of an American Hero, in which my favorite sections are not Remnick’s treatment of Ali but his portrayals of Patterson and Sonny Liston.
 Bob Mee’s Ali and Liston: The Boy Who Would be King and the Ugly Bear also has compelling material on Patterson.
 Patterson is heard from in Thomas Hauser’s oral biography, Muhammad Ali: His Life and Times, in which he memorably says: “I came to love Ali.
 I came to see that I was a fighter and he was history.”
 And there are many others.